ST PETROCK’S CHURCH TIMBERSCOMBE

-The PCC was fortunate to be able to work with some helpful targeted guidance from the HLF to make sure our application for funding was as well presented as possible.
+The PCC was extremely grateful to receive helpful targeted guidance from the NLHF to make sure the application for funding was as well presented as possible.
 There was no doubt about the importance and necessity of the repair to the roof of the church, but at a time when there is strong competition for funding assistance, it was crucial to make a compelling case for community engagement in a restored church building.

 As everyone knows, the PCC has also been working hard on a distinct and separate project since June 2017 to raise funds to provide an accessible toilet and servery in the church.
-A recently published National Churches Trust Opinion Poll from September 2018 shows that almost a quarter of British people said they would be more inclined to visit a church as a leisure activity or tourist attraction if there were better visitor friendly facilities such as accessible toilets.
+A National Churches Trust Opinion Poll compiled September 2018 shows that almost a quarter of British people said they would be more inclined to visit a church as a leisure activity or tourist attraction if there were better visitor-friendly facilities such as accessible toilets.
 There is no doubt that this is the right way forward and will prove to be a huge asset to our village.
 Of course, without a watertight roof there would have been little point in pursuing this objective.
 Fundraising for the toilet and servery continues and the final 10% of funding was achieved just before Christmas 2019 which is a tremendous achievement.
 St Petrock’s will be fully prepared to face the future as a secure, modern and welcoming community asset when work is completed in 2020.